Nocturne Build Guide by PsiGuard

 Alistar offers both frontline and engage, both of which Nocturne sorely lacks.
 The only downside here is you can't take advantage of his early gank reception as well as other junglers, but once you have your ult you should be able to pick up some easy kills in the bot lane.
 He can engage team fights later too which is great.

-Leona has some good synergy with Nocturne for similar reasons to Alistar, but she's a more risky laner and often demands more early jungle attention.
-Nocturne's early ganks aren't as good as a lot of other junglers so this isn't always a great combo early game.
-If you can make it to level 6 without your bot lane losing, you should be happy with Leona for the rest of the game.
+Leona has some good synergy with Nocturne for similar reasons to Alistar.
+She's a little risky early game, but If you can make it to level 6 without your bot lane losing, you should be happy with Leona for the rest of the game.

 I'm not a fan of Bard since his ultimate is more likely to screw up your dive than it is to be helpful.
 The stasis mostly buys time to get closer to your enemies, but you can gap-close with your ultimate so it's not necessary and can even mess up your dive.
 You also can't take good advantage of his early Magical Journey ganks since you won't have a gap closer until level 6.
 If possible I'd look for a different support.